 And by this I mean the surface we use to put out our paint and mix.

-Nothing fancy is needed here but you palette must have good spaces for mixing and spaces to squeeze out the tube paints.
+Nothing fancy is needed here but your palette must have good spaces for mixing and spaces to squeeze out the tube paints.
 A cheap plastic folding watercolor palette is fine for this.
 One word of warning: when new the plastic palettes may cause the paint to ‘bead’ up.
 After a few uses this should stop happening.

 A small spray water bottle for keeping our paints moist and also adding texture to our paintings.
+Any smallish spray bottle will do.

 Masking tape for taping paper to a board if you’re not using blocks.
 Non-essential but I like to use it to leave a white border around my work.
+You don’t need the fancy artist’s tape.
+I buy Scotch #2020 tape in packs of 9 from my local hardware store.